SirPenguinClaw/Blinky3.0/README.md

 Blinks.
 Just blinks.
 Nothing more.
 Nothing less.
 Interesting huh?

-//GOAL: MAKE SEVEN SEG COUNTER (0-9)
+//GOAL: Make a SEVEN SEGMENT COUNTER (counts from 0 up to 9)

 /*
  * HOW TO SHIFT NUMBERS IN C